nyu-systems/Grendel-GS/README.md

 1. Train at higher resolution.
 2. Train larger scenes.
 3. Train the same scene dozens of times faster.
+4. Increased PSNR with the same training time.

 ## Cloning the Repository